peterhinch/micropython_remote/README.md

 transceivers.
 Check the data for your modules.

 My transmitter and receiver need a 5V supply.
 The receiver produces a 0-5V
-signal: this is compatible with Pyboards but the ESP32 requires a circuit to ensure 0-3.3V levels.
+signal: this is compatible with Pyboards but the ESP32 and Raspberry Pi Pico require a circuit to ensure 0-3.3V levels.
 The receiver code is polarity agnostic so an inverting buffer as shown below will suffice.

-By default pin X3 is used on the Pyboard and pin 27 on ESP32, but any pins may be used.
+Receiver defaults are pin X3 on Pyboard, pin 27 on ESP32 and pin 17 on Pico, but any pins may be used.

 ![Image](images/buffer.png)

 The transmitter can be directly connected as 5V devices are normally compatible with 3.3V logic levels.
-Default pins are X3 on Pyboard, 23 on ESP32.
+Transmitter defaults are X3 on Pyboard, 23 on ESP32 and 16 on the Pico.
 Any pins may be substituted.
 The
 [data for the Seeed transmitter](https://www.seeedstudio.com/433Mhz-RF-link-kit-p-127.html) states that a supply of up to 12V may be used to increase power.
 Whether this applies to other versions is moot: try at your own risk.
 I haven't.